How Much Does It Cost to Outsource Social Media Marketing?

 That's part of the problem.
 There's so much data there that you need someone who studies that data professionally to tell you what the reports even mean and what conclusions you can draw from them.
 Even third-party analytics platforms can only help you so much if you don't know what is and isn't essential.

-Conversion Value and ROAS
+Conversion Value And Roas

 Data scientists and analysts often pull in salaries ranging from $50k to $200k annually.
 On top of that, you may have specific fees for activity audits performed at least once a year, and those will run you a few grand each time.